tinacms/tinacms/packages/react-tinacms-editor/editor-docs/README.md

 `nodeView` is used to create a custom view for the prosemirror node.
 This is used for code block and image nodes.

 `plugin` is prosemirror [plugin](https://prosemirror.net/docs/ref/#state.Plugin_System) object.
-It helps maintain state for plugin for instance for links and images it helps to keep information when user is currently editing link or image.
-It also enables other functionality like attaching event listeners, creation editor decorations, etc.
+It helps maintain state for plugins, such as whether or not the user is currently editing a link or image.
+The `plugin` also enables other functionality like attaching event listeners, creation editor decorations, etc.

 `commands` defines the [prosemirror commands](https://prosemirror.net/docs/ref/#commands) related to the plugin.